microsoft/reactxp/docs/docs/components/text.md

 //   glyph. e.g., "abcd..."
 ellipsizeMode: 'head' | 'middle' | 'tail'; // Android & iOS only

-// Specifies a unique id for an HTML element
+// Specifies a unique id for an HTML element.
+// NOTE: This property may be going away in future versions.
 id: string = undefined; // Web only

 // Expose the element and/or its children as accessible to Screen readers